 The ID of the piece of data from the source tool, i.e. the ID of a Zendesk ticket or Delighted survey.

 The Comment column is where free text data will be captured.
 It doesn’t have to be labeled Comment specifically but it should be labeled the way you’d like to see it appear in Viable.

 These are some of the acceptable timestamp formats:

-The Email column should include the end user’s email address.
-If no email address is available, then we’ll associate the data to a uniquely identifiable Anonymous user.
+The Unique ID column should include the end user’s email address, user ID, or other unique identifier if applicable.
+If no unique user identifier is available, we’ll associate the data to a uniquely identifiable Anonymous user.